 Best Practice: Route Constants

-To improve maintainability, create a constants file for your routes:
+Create a constants file for your routes:

 class Routes {